JadenRazo/Project-Website/deploy/DEPLOY.md

 # Deployment Guide

-This guide provides step-by-step instructions for deploying the Jaden Razo website backend services on an Ubuntu server.
+I've created these step-by-step instructions for deploying my website backend services on an Ubuntu server.

 ## Prerequisites